KennyRosa/Migrately/README.md

 - Utilized Git to track and manage changes to code.
 Received/provided constructive feedback to developers while indulging in source control.

 - Participated in daily stand-ups with a full stack development team, weekly coding sprint plannings and daily code talks.

+ *Code is proprietary and I can only include code snippets.*